 18. Article 54 of the 1995 Order provides a statutory procedure for complaints about political fund ballots.
 If a member claims that the ballot was not held under rules approved by the Certification Officer, or that there was a failure to comply with any provision of the approved rules, he/she may apply to the Certification Officer or to the High Court (but not to both) for a declaration to that effect.
-The application to the Certification Officer or to the High Court must be made within one year of the day on which the union announces the result of the ballot.
+The application to the Certification Officer or to the High Court of the High Court to the High Court must be made within one year of the day on which the union announces the result of the ballot.